 With so many tasks and responsibilities at work, it’s easy to slowly lose a grip on your established values and work ethics.
 In the end, if you will remind yourself of how you would like to be cared as a patient, you will be guided on how to be the best nurse for your patients.

-This list of New Year’s resolutions for nurses is a great start in planning your professional goals and outlook for the year 2016.
+This list of New Year’s resolutions for nurses is a great start in planning your professional goals and outlook for the new year.